Princess Victoria visited Kenya

 Crown Princess Victoria paid a visit to Kenya from November 11th to 14th.
 During the first day the Princess inaugurated the Conference of Climate Change Day, that is the biggest event during the Swedish EU presidency in Kenya.

 Later the day she attended the opening of the Victoria Trade Council offices in Nairobi.
 There she took part in a colorful danshow with Maasai.

 Princess Victoria mainly visited Kenya to inaugurate a school built by Gundua Foundation.
 The Crown Princess is a patron of the school.
 The Gundua secondary school in ex-Lewa provides more children the chance to educate themselves, although they live poor conditions.

 During her last day in Kenya Victoria met the professor and 2004 Nobel Peace Prize winner Wangari Maathai.
 The women planted a tree as a symbol of the friendship between Kenya and Sweden.
 The Princess visited a Swedish school in Nairobi.
 Many children wanted to meet the Princess, who recieved flowers and gifts and took the time to answer the childrens’ questions.

 You can find a thread about the visit to Kenya here.Filed under Swedish Royals

-Tagged Children, Climate Change, Conference, Crown Princess Victoria, Education, Kenya, Official Visit.
+Tagged Children, Climate Change, Conference, Crown Princess Victoria of Sweden, Education, Kenya, Official Visit.